A-bee01/A-bee01.github.io/README.md

 * Audio page - We used the wom.fm template existing structure to develop the audio in the web application.

-* Chat a professional page - This is a page built with php, containing a form that sends us an email when filled.
-We created a [Tawk.to](http://tawk.to) account and linked to the page, thereby when clicked, sends us a message.
+* Chat a professional page - We created a [Tawk.to](http://tawk.to) account for girls nest and linked it to the web app thereby when clicked, sends us a message.

-* Donate to the cause - This is a page built solely for Companies and individuals who visit the page and want to donate to our cause thereby helping women who have been affected.
+* Donate to the cause - A  solely for Companies and individuals who visit the page and want to donate to our cause thereby helping women who have been affected.